Diplomatic history of World War II: Latin America

+Nelson Rockefeller, appointed in August 1940 as head of the Office of the Coordinator of Inter-American Affairs (OCIAA).

 The US believed, falsely, that Germany had a master plan to subvert and take control of the economy of much of South America.
 Washington made anti-Nazi activity a high priority in the region.
 By July 1941, President Franklin Delano Roosevelt authorized the creation of the Office of the Coordinator of Inter-American Affairs (OCIAA) in response to perceived propaganda efforts in Latin America by Germany and Italy.
 Through the use of news, film and radio broadcast media in the United States, Roosevelt sought to enhance his Good Neighbor policy, promote Pan-Americanism and forestall military hostility in Latin America through the use of cultural diplomacy.
 Three countries actively joined the war effort, while others passively broke relations or nominally declared war.
 Cuba declared war in December 1941 and actively helped in the defence of the Panama Canal.
 It did not send forces to Europe.
 Mexico declared war on Germany in 1942 after U-boats sank Mexican tankers carrying crude oil to the United States.
 It sent a 300-man fighter squadron to the war against Japan in 1945.
 Brazil declared war against Germany and Italy on 22 August 1942 and sent a 25,700-man infantry force that fought mainly on the Italian Front, from September 1944 to May 1945.
 Its Navy and Air Force acted in the Atlantic Ocean.